 • I was also heavily working on my Web Programming skills and made many dashboards experimenting with the data from my old employer

-• The backend server was always tornado and I mainly stuck with dc.js and leaflet.js for all my visualizations.
+• The backend server was always Basic Tornado Application and I mainly stuck with dc.js and leaflet.js for all my visualizations.
 Any other front end custom logic was either accomplished via javascript or jquery.
 Basic html/css elements in any webpage where completely done via bootstrap.

 • I eventually tried to convince my old employer to start using them but they decided to use tableau instead.
 This was a smart move on their part.